Nationality: Autralian

 Ashley

-I currently work for Huntington’s Disease Association Northern Ireland as their Youth Awareness and Events Officer.
-I hold an Hons degree in Leisure and Events Manage with Professional Practice and have worked for HDANI for 2.5 years gaining other training relevant to my role.
+I currently work for McKeevers Chemists as their Digital Marketing Assistant.
+I hold an Hons degree in Leisure and Events Manage with Professional Practice and have worked in the Huntingtons Disease community as either staff or volunteer for 10 plus years now.

-My father was diagnosed with HD when I was 15, I became a young carer and now he is 54 and lives in a nursing home.
-I did start the testing process when I was 18 but due to a variety of circumstances, I decided it was not the right time for me to find out if I had Huntington’s Disease or not. Í am currently 28 and untested for HD living the most positive life I can, I have come to terms with this and am enjoying life as best I can.
+My father was diagnosed with Huntingtons disease in 2008, I became a young carer and cared for him at home for 8 years, he spent 4 years in a nursing home until he lost his battle with Huntingtons Disease in 2008.
+I did start the testing process when I was 18 but due to a variety of circumstances, I decided it was not the right time for me to find out if I had Huntington’s Disease or not. Í am currently 31 years old and untested for HD living the most positive life I can.

 In 2016 I started the #ImNotDrunk Lifestyle blog, sharing my experiences of growing up in a HD family and dealing with everything that is thrown at you.
 I am made amazing friends on social media from around the world, spoken at events and listened when people needed to talk.
 I hope that I can continue to do this and help those coming along in their HD journey.